 But, eating at Boma does give you the chance to walk out the back door of Jambo House and enjoy looking at the animals on the savanna.
 There are zebras, giraffes, Watusi cattle, ostriches, and other animals grazing in the areas around the hotel.

 Many times, there will be a cast member or two in the viewing area to answer any questions you may have about the animals.
 And, unlike the safari ride in Animal Kingdom, you can watch the animals here for as long as you like without all the crowds.

 Disney Dining Plan/Cost

-In our minds, it is a great combination of good food and beautiful surroundings with a little exotic flair thrown in.
-I would highly recommend Boma to anyone looking for a good place to sit and enjoy a nice dinner at Disney World.
-Enjoy and have a magical day!
+This restaurant is a great combination of good food and beautiful surroundings with a little exotic flair thrown in.
+I highly recommend Boma during your next Disney World vacation.

 For more recommendations on Disney restaurants, see my posts on the best non-character restaurants for kids and ‘Ohana.